uviclibraries/qualcoder/index.md

 ## Learning Objectives

 By the end of this workshop, participants will be able to:
 -  Download the software
 -  Navigate the QualCoder interface
 -	Set up a new project
 -	Import and organize qualitative data
 -	Apply basic codes to text data
 -	Perform simple analytical queries
--	Export coded data or reports
+-	Export reports
--	Save project files

 [NEXT STEP: Choosing between QualCoder and NVivo](softwareguide.html){: .btn .btn-blue }